 Wear protective eyewear.
 Our Winnipeg optometrists recommend you always wearing safety glasses or goggles when taking part in activities with fast-moving balls, pucks, projectiles or other moving objects.
 Accidents can happen—even when carefully following all safety recommendations.
 Wearing eye protection can massively reduce the chances of eye injury and vision loss.

 Emergency Eye Care After Injury From A Nerf Gun

 Have your eyes or your kids' eyes been hit by a Nerf dart (or any flying object)?
 Pain or discomfort in or around the eye, blurry or double vision, or seeing black spots or starbursts may indicate that you may be at risk for significant vision loss.
 If this is your case, seek immediate assistance from an eye care professional.

 Give us a call at 204-809-8757 or visit us in person at Armstrong & Small Eyecare Centre.
-Our Winnipeg eye doctors know how to help and will do their best to preserve your vision.
+Our Winnipeg optometrists know how to help and will do their best to preserve your vision.